 - Offerpad will not purchase homes valued at more than $1 million.

-- In general, homes must be built after 1960 with a maximum lot size of 1 acre.
+- Homes must be built after 1960 with a maximum lot size of 1 acre.

 Redfin is one of the top brokerage sites nationwide; its iBuyer service is RedfinNow.

-- Available in 10 states and in Washington, D.C. with plans to expand.
+- Available in 15 states and Washington, D.C., with plans to expand.

-- RedfinNow charges service fees ranging from 5% to 13%.
+- RedfinNow charges service fees ranging from 5% to 13% based on the property’s condition.

 - Offers are valid for 5 days.

-- Sellers may select a closing date between 10 and 60 days after RefinNow’s final offer.
+- Sellers may select a closing date between 10 and 45 days after RedfinNow’s final offer.

 - RedfinNow does not purchase homes in age-restricted communities.